mmm-team/public-writeups/hitcon2023/full_chain_wall_rose/README.md

 This "worked" as a quick CTF solution, but we suffered greatly from this unreliability when performing the final full chain attack.

-After the the CTF, I studied the SLUB allocator in more details and produced a more reliable exploit.
+After the the CTF, I studied the SLUB allocator in more detail and produced a more reliable exploit.
 This version of the exploit uses the same general strategy, but migrates pages across slab caches more precisely.